Our fabulous member models at the Forum for Heritage Open Weekend 8.9.17

 Corsets; Agony and Ecstasy

 Why not take a look at The British Association of Friends Museums (BAfM) website;

-Your copy of the 2017 Miscellany will be with you shortly
+Your copy of the 2017 Miscellany has been posted and should be with you shortly,

 In 2016 it was decided to offer a Bursary in 2017 in memory of Geoffrey Squire to further research into costume or textiles.
 Several applications were received.
 These were considered and interviews took place with Vanessa Trevelyan in the chair, supported by Jenny Daniels and Helen Hoyte MBE.
 Joy Evitt, Chair of the C&TA was invited as an observer.